mariberg/mariberg/README.md

 Hi, I'm Marika, a full-stack developer with a passion for backend development.

 - 🔭  I enjoy using my skills to build the logic and functionality behind web and mobile applications.
 Troubleshooting backend issues and crafting elegant solutions is what drives me.
-- ☁️I'm also highly interested in cloud engineering and have solidified my practical experience with my three AWS certifications.
+- ☁️ I'm also highly interested in cloud engineering, and I've solidified my practical experience with three AWS certifications and as a member of the AWS Community Builders program (Serverless category).
-- 🌱 I’m currently diving into test-driven development.
+- 🌱 I'm currently diving into AI development, experimenting with building agents and integrating use cases for large language models (LLMs).

 </br>
 </br>